 It is important that your dog has his own space in the house.
 A space where he feels good and where he can take refuge at any time.
 Teach your children not to disturb the dog when he is in his space.
 After all, the dog is a living being like us.
 And like us, he may need (or want) moments of calm.

-Conclusion: you are about to live an incredible adventure with your future tribe, so put all the chances on your side so that it goes well!
+You are about to live an incredible adventure with your future tribe, so put all the chances on your side so that it goes well!

 If you are having trouble with your furry friend, do not hesitate to consult a behaviour trainer or educator to help you solve the problem.